Testing the alternator on the 1998, 1999, and 2000 2.5L Ford Ranger (Mazda B2500) is a pretty simple thing to do.

 Probe the positive battery terminal with the red multimeter test lead.

-Connect the black multimeter lead to the negative battery (-) terminal on the battery.
+Connect the black multimeter test lead to the negative battery (-) terminal on the battery.

 You should see 13.0 to 14.5 Volts DC on your multimeter's display (if the alternator's charging).